Some useful links

 General Finding Aids

-- A Key to English Place-Names (Institute for Name-Studies, Nottingham University)
+- Key to English Place-Names (Institute for Name-Studies, Nottingham University)

 Database covering all English parishes, with notes on the origin of each place name, and source references.
 The data can be searched, or else browsed for each county using either alphabetical indexes or maps.